Bachelor of Arts and Sciences (BASc)

 How will I learn?

-You'll attend lectures and take part in seminars, workshops and tutorials and work with your fellow students in teams on controversial, topical problems that pose significant sustainable development questions.
+You'll attend lectures and take part in seminars, workshops and tutorials and work with other students in teams on controversial, topical problems that pose significant sustainable development questions.
 You'll undertake fieldwork, archival research, interviews with members of the local area and engage in peer discussion to propose alternative solutions.
-You'll review the work of your fellow students.
+You'll review the work of other students too.

 You'll be taught by a range of academics from different disciplines who will communicate their expertise on a specific issue and describe their methodology for addressing it.
 Your role is to bring together these various approaches and to develop your own informed stance on each issue.

-Seminar groups comprise between 10 and 15 students.
+Seminar groups in GSD comprise around 20 students.